segunak/Utility-Scripts/BittleAndTelloTalentSetup/Instructions.md

 1. Change the volume to be way lower.
 Serial command `b[0-20]`.
 2. Change the voice command type to English.
 It's not by default.
 That is changed in `OpenCatEsp32.ino` when configuring the board in Arduino.
 It's a definition in that file.
 After changing it, you upload to the board.
+3. Deactive the Gyroscope function.
+This is what causes the dog to freak out when you pick it up as it's trying to self-balance.
+To do this, you need to upload the latest sketch from [OpenCatEsp32](https://github.com/PetoiCamp/OpenCatEsp32).
+When doing so, comment out the line `#define GYRO_PIN` in `OpenCat.h`.
+This should cause areas where `#ifdef GYRO_PIN` is being used in the code to be skipped.

 ![BittleImage](./FirmwareUpload.png)